Human rights in India: Caste related issues

-Contemporary India, however, has seen the influence of caste start to decline.
+Contemporary India has seen the influence of caste start to decline.
 This is partly due to the spread of education to all castes which has had a democratising effect on the political system.
 However, this "equalising" of the playing field has not been without controversy.
 The Mandal Commission and its quotas system has been a particularly sensitive issue.
 It has been argued by Professor Dipankar Gupta that the role of castes in Indian elections have been overplayed.

 More recently there has been a flux in caste politics, mainly caused by economic liberalisation in India.
 This upsurge in lower-caste empowerment was accompanied in some regions by a spike in the level of corruption.
-This was partly due to lower caste perceiving development programs and rule of law as tools used by the upper caste to subjugate lower castes.
+Law enforcement, as well as countless development programmes, have been used by the upper-caste to subjugate the lower-caste.

 Amnesty International says "it is the responsibility of the Indian government to fully enact and apply its legal provisions against discrimination on the basis of caste and descent.

-Denotified tribes of India, along with many nomadic tribes collectively 60 million in population, continue to face social stigma and economic hardships, despite the fact Criminal Tribes Act 1871, was repealed by the government in 1952 and replaced by Habitual Offenders Act (HOA) (1952), as effectively it only created a new list out of the old list of so-called "criminal tribes.
+Denotified Tribes, along with many nomadic tribes collectively 60 million in population, continue to face social stigma and economic hardships, despite the fact Criminal Tribes Act 1871, was repealed by the government in 1952 and replaced by Habitual Offenders Act (HOA) (1952), as effectively it only created a new list out of the old list of so-called "criminal tribes.
 These tribes even today face the consequences of the 'Prevention of Anti-Social Activity Act' (PASA), which only adds to their everyday struggle for existence as most of them live below poverty line.
-National Human Rights Commission and UN's anti-discrimination body Committee on the Elimination of Racial Discrimination (CERD) have asked the government to repeal this law as well, as these former "criminalised" tribes continue to suffer oppression and social ostracization at large and many have been denied SC, ST or OBC status, denying them access to reservations which would elevated their economic and social status.
+The National Human Rights Commission and United Nations' anti-discrimination body Committee on the Elimination of Racial Discrimination (CERD) have asked the government to repeal this law as well, as these former "criminalised" tribes continue to suffer oppression and social ostracization at large and many have been denied SC, ST or OBC status, denying them access to reservations which would elevate their economic and social status.

 Freedom of expression

-According to the estimates of Reporters Without Borders, India ranks 122nd worldwide in 2010 on the press freedom index (down from 105th in 2009).
-The press freedom index for India is 38.75 in 2010 (29.33 for 2009) on a scale that runs from 0 (most free) to 105 (least free).
+In 2010, according to the non-governmental organization Reporters Without Borders's World Press Freedom Index, India ranks 122nd (down from 105th in 2009).
+The country has 38.75 points in 2010 (29.33 for 2009) on a scale that runs from 0 (least free) to 105 (most free).
 In 2014 India was down ranked to 140th worldwide (score of 40.34 out of 105) but despite this remains one of the best scores in the region.